 Even if I could find pull out drawers that were that narrow, what can you fit in a 9″ drawer?
 Add the cost of the ready-made pull-outs and I gave up on that idea.

-Then I had a brain-wave!
+Then I had a brain-wave.
 Why not convert those shelves into drawers?

 Then I could have proper pull out drawers like the large cabinet right next to it.

 They are great for storing pots and pans, containers, mixing bowls, dishes or pretty much anything else that you would normally store in your bottom cabinets.
-And the drawers make getting at those items really easy!
+And the drawers make getting at those items really easy.